 (7) A corporation that is formed or incorporated under an Act other than this Act must not register under the other Act by a name that includes the word “Co-operative” or “Cooperative” or the abbreviation “Co-op”.

-Penalty: a fine of $2 000.
+Penalty for this subsection: a fine of $2 000.

 (8) The Registrar cannot register as the name of a co-operative a name that contains anything a regulation declares is an unsuitable name, unless the Minister is satisfied the name is suitable for registration in the circumstances of a particular case.

-(9) Subsection (7) does not apply to a corporation that is allowed under another Act to use the word “Co-operative” or “Cooperative” or the abbreviation “Co-op” in its name.
+(9) The regulations may exempt or provide for the exemption of specified entities or kinds of entities from subsection (7).

+[Section 238 amended by No. 7 of 2016 s.
+80 and 200.]

 239. Use of abbreviations

 A description of a co-operative is not inadequate or incorrect merely because of one or more of the following —